Cray-HPE/docs-csm/upgrade/1.2/Stage_1.md

     > NOTE: You may need to reset the root password for each node after it is rebooted

-    **IMPORTANT:** You may encounter an error like shown below.
-If this is the case, just re-run the same command for the node upgrade and it will pick up at that point and conitune.
+    **IMPORTANT:** You may encounter an error like the one shown below.
+If this is the case, just re-run the same command for the node upgrade and it will pick up at that point and continue.

     ```text
     ====> REDEPLOY_CEPH ...